-The default EMEP MSC-W photochemical scheme was used, which contains 72 gas-phase species and 137 reactions; the gas/aerosol partitioning formulation was the model for aerosols reacting system (MARS) (Binkowski and Shankar, 1995).
-Simulation of secondary organic aerosol (SOA) formation, ageing and partitioning was via the 1-D volatility basis set (Donahue et al., 2006) with its implementation in the model as described by Bergström et al. (2012).
-The EMEP4UK model output for PM{2.5} comprised the sum of the PM{2.5} fractions of: elemental carbon (EC), 'other' primary PM in the emissions inventories (encompasses material such as flyash, and brake and tyre wear), sea salt, mineral dust, primary and secondary organic matter (OM), ammonium (NH4+), sulphate (SO42-) and nitrate (NO3-).
-PM10 is the sum of PM{2.5} plus the PM{coarse} fractions of EC, 'other' primary PM (as above), sea salt, dust, OM and NO3-.
-The split of NO3- into PM{coarse} and PM{2.5} uses a parameterised approach dependent on relative humidity, as described by Simpson et al. (2012).
-It is acknowledged this split is somewhat uncertain, as discussed in Vieno et al. (2014).
-Despite the comprehensiveness of PM composition simulation, some known contributions are missing, in particular wind-blown dust.
+The default EMEP MSC-W photochemical scheme was used, which contains 72 gas-phase species and 137 reactions; the gas/aerosol partitioning formulation was the Model for an Aerosol Reacting System (MARS) (Binkowski and Shankar, 1995).
+Simulation of secondary organic aerosol (SOA) formation, ageing, and partitioning was via the 1-D volatility basis set (Donahue et al., 2006) with its implementation in the model as described by Bergström et al. (2012).
+The EMEP4UK model output for PM{2.5} comprised the sum of the PM{2.5} fractions of elemental carbon (EC), "other" primary PM in the emissions inventories (encompasses material such as flyash, and brake and tyre wear), sea salt, mineral dust, primary and secondary organic matter (OM), ammonium (NH_4^+) , sulfate (SO_4^{2-}) , and nitrate (NO_3^-) .
+PM10 is the sum of PM{2.5} plus the PM{coarse} fractions of EC, "other" primary PM (as above), sea salt, dust, OM, and NO2.
+The split of NO3- into PM{coarse} and PM{2.5} uses a parameterized approach dependent on relative humidity, as described by Simpson et al. (2012).
+It is acknowledged that this split is somewhat uncertain, as discussed in Vieno et al. (2014).
+Despite the comprehensiveness of PM composition simulation, some known contributions are missing, in particular windblown dust.
 Traffic-induced road dust resuspension is likely underestimated.
 Also, as described in the next section, different measurement techniques and conditions incorporate different proportions of the ambient PM water content.
 Because of uncertainty in what measurements measure, and variability in measurement techniques employed through the time period of interest, we chose to use as model output the dry mass of PM.
 This contributes some unquantifiable variable negative model bias for PM{2.5} and PM10.

-2.2.
-Measurement data
+2.2 Measurement data

-Hourly measurements of the concentrations of NO2, O3, PM10 and PM{2.5} at the AURN stations during 2001-2010 were downloaded and processed using the R package 'openair' (Carslaw and Ropkins, 2012) from the R workspaces provided and updated daily by Ricardo-AEA.
-Because of the emphasis in this study on data for health-related applications, the model-measurement comparisons were principally based on the daily pollutant metrics recommended by the World Health Organisation (WHO, 2006), i.e., daily mean concentrations for NO2, PM{2.5} and PM10 (NO2_daymean, PM{2.5}daymean and PM10_daymean), and daily maximum running 8-h mean for O3 (O3_max8hmean).
+Hourly measurements of the concentrations of NO2, O3, PM10, and PM{2.5} at the AURN stations during 2001-2010 were downloaded and processed using R package "openair" (Carslaw and Ropkins, 2012) from the R workspaces provided and updated daily by Ricardo-AEA.
+Because of the emphasis in this study on data for health-related applications, the model-measurement comparisons were principally based on the daily pollutant metrics recommended by the World Health Organisation (WHO, 2006), i.e. daily mean concentrations for NO2, PM{2.5}, and PM10 (NO2_daymean, PM{2.5}daymean, and PM10_daymean), and daily maximum running 8 h mean for O3 (O3_max8hmean).

-A data capture threshold of 75% was applied throughout the process of calculating statistics from the hourly measurements, as is standard protocol for EU data reporting (http://acm.eionet.europa.eu/databases/airbase/aggregation_statistics.html).
-For example, daily mean concentrations of NO2, PM{2.5} and PM10 were only calculated when there were at least eighteen hourly measurements in a day.
-For O3, there had to be at least six hourly measurements in any 8-h window for an 8-h rolling mean to be calculated, and at least eighteen 8-h rolling means for a daily maximum 8-h mean to be valid.
+A data capture threshold of 75 % was applied throughout the process of calculating statistics from the hourly measurements, as is standard protocol for EU data reporting (http://acm.eionet.europa.eu/databases/airbase/aggregation_statistics.html).
+For example, daily mean concentrations of NO2, PM{2.5}, and PM10 were only calculated when there were at least 18 hourly measurements in a day.
+For O3, there had to be at least six hourly measurements in any 8 h window for an 8 h rolling mean to be calculated, and at least 18 8 h rolling means for a daily maximum 8 h mean to be valid.

-40 Comparison with model output was only undertaken for AURN sites with ≥75% data capture rate over the whole 10-y period.

-This means that at least 2,739 out of 3,652 pairs of daily measured and modelled values were required for inclusion.
-For PM{2.5}, there were only four sites meeting the 75% data capture requirement over the ten years, so comparisons for $PM{2.5}$ were restricted to the period 2009-2010.
+Comparison with model output was only undertaken for AURN sites with a ≥ 75 % data capture rate over the whole 10-year period.
+This means that at least 2739 out of 3652 pairs of daily measured and modelled values were required for inclusion.
+For PM{2.5}, there were only four sites meeting the 75 % data capture requirement over the 10 years, so comparisons for PM{2.5} were restricted to the period 2009-2010.